nathanclairmonte/mermaider/README.md

 - [ ] Syntax highlighting for mermaid code
 - [ ] Facilitate user-specified scale and/or filename for export
 - [ ] Touch support for mobile
+- [ ] Maybe make a custom logo for it lol, using shell emoji for favicon rn

 ## Technical considerations (from `create-vite`)